rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 To increase the security of CI environments even more, we could implement an option to require a separate confirmation for the actions executed by tokens.
-For example, we could send a confirmation email with a link the owners have to click to actually publish the crate uploaded by CI, preventing any mailicious action with stolen tokens.
+For example, we could send a confirmation email with a link the owners have to click to actually publish the crate uploaded by CI, preventing any malicious action with stolen tokens.

 To remove the need for machine accounts, a future RFC could propose adding API